ralsina/faaso/docs/funko-dev.md

 And that's it!
 You have a funko that connects to a database, gets data, and creates a response and can be combined with a static frontend to display the data in a nice chart.
-You can see it working in **TODO** add URL.